Portmadoc, Beddgelert and South Snowdon Railway: Proposed route

-No railway construction was started but, by 1903, a revised scheme was being put forward to link up with the North Wales Narrow Gauge Railways Beddgelert extension.
-This resulted in a further revised scheme being approved in 1904.
+No railway construction was started but, by 1903, a revised scheme was being put forward to link up with the North Wales Narrow Gauge Railways (NWNGR) Beddgelert extension.
+This resulted in a further revised scheme being approved in the Portmadoc, Beddgelert and South Snowdon Railway Act 1904 (4 Edw.
+7. c. cxciv).
 It appears that there were legal problems with the powers given and, in 1906, these were reapproved with amendments.

 Construction

 Work started around 1906 and continued for a couple of years before being abandoned (certainly no work done after 1910).
 The line from Snowdon (Rhyd Ddu) was virtually complete for well over a mile and was used for a while (mainly during World War I) to extract timber from Beddgelert forest.
 At the Beddgelert end a roughly laid track for horse-drawn wagons was also used for timber.

 The original intention to run to Black Rock had been forgotten and no mention was made of the line to South Snowdon quarries.
-However, in 1908, they did promote a further line up the Gwynant Valley and on to Betws y coed.
+However, in 1908, they did promote a further line up the Gwynant Valley and on to Betws-y-Coed.
 No work was done on this line.